pace-neutrons/Horace/documentation/user_docs/docs/manual/Data_diagnostics.rst

 Data diagnostics
 ################

 Horace contains various tools for diagnosing issues with the data.
-The foremost of these is the :ref:`run_inspector <run_inspector:run inspector>` tool.
+The foremost of these is the :ref:`run_inspector <manual/run_inspector:run inspector>` tool.

-If you wish to decompose an sqw object into the data from its constituent runs, the :ref:`split <Data_diagnostics:split>` routine outlined below can be used.
-After manipulation (if necessary), such data can then be recombined using the :ref:`join <Data_diagnostics:join>` routine.
+If you wish to decompose an sqw object into the data from its constituent runs, the :ref:`split <manual/Data_diagnostics:split>` routine outlined below can be used.
+After manipulation (if necessary), such data can then be recombined using the :ref:`join <manual/Data_diagnostics:join>` routine.

 run_inspector
 -------------